elmcraft/elmcraft.org/content/lore/elm-core-development.md

 ## Current status

 Elm is a language designed and developed by Evan Czaplicki.
-Elm core development functions differently to the average open source project.

 Today the “[Elm Core Team](/lore/elm-core-team)” consists of Evan Czaplicki and Tereza Sokol.
 The projects they cover are: